patchlevel/event-sourcing/migrate-multi-table-store-to-single-table-store.md

 ## Rationale

-We removed the `MultiTableStore` because it does not bring any benefit for the user besides some more confidence due to be a little more similar to the "standard" ORM based databases.
+We removed the `MultiTableStore` because it does not bring any benefit for the user besides some more confidence due to be a little more similar to the "standard" ORM based databases which is the only reason we could think of why choosing it.

-This was done in this [PR](https://github.com/patchlevel/event-sourcing/pull/373), you can also find some more information in [this comment on GitHub](https://github.com/patchlevel/event-sourcing-bundle/issues/158#issuecomment-1888037198)

-* data was duplicated, due to the meta table where all events need to be tracked with all filterable field for projections
-* all fields for which you would want to filter would be needed in the meta table (and also in the aggregate table)
-* this would lead in the long run that the meta table would hold mostly all the data
-* write performance is greatly decreased due to writing in 2 different tables everytime

-## Misc
+But there are some big disadvantages when using the `MultiTableStore`:

+1. We need a meta table so we can ensure the right order of events published in the different tables.
+Because of that writes are alot slower due to writing in at least 2 different tables.
+2. To be able to filter for the projections e.g. we need to duplicate every field into the meta table which we want to filter on.
+So the meta table will grow and grow in columns and nearly duplicate all data besides the event payload itself which leads to a massive data duplication.

+Besides that, databases already to this kind of partition itself based on the indexes we set on the `eventstore`.
+So technically there is no real reason to keep the `MultiTableStore`.

-For more convenience and kinda replacement for the overview we will provide [a bundle](https://github.com/patchlevel/event-sourcing-admin-bundle) which will visualize all aspects of the event sourced application.
+To increase the developer experience even more and to compensate the lost convenience of the `MultiTableStore` we are in the progress of introducing [a symfony bundle](https://github.com/patchlevel/event-sourcing-admin-bundle) which will provide a UI for a great overview and visualize all aspects of the event sourced application.

+If you are interested in the changes, the removal was done in this [PR](https://github.com/patchlevel/event-sourcing/pull/373).
+Also you can also find some more discussion/information in [this comment on GitHub](https://github.com/patchlevel/event-sourcing-bundle/issues/158#issuecomment-1888037198)

 ## Migration path